AnthonyDiGirolamo/todotxt-machine/README.md

     dialog_color=,h240
     dialog_shadow=,h238

-Let me know if you make a good colorscheme and I'll add it to todotxt-machine.
+Let me know if you make any good colorschemes and I'll add it to todotxt-machine.

 Key Bindings
 ------------

 ### General

     h, ?         - display this help message q            - quit and save
     S            - save current todo file